Pablo Ramirez (skateboarder): Death

 Ramirez died in a crash with a truck on 7th street in San Francisco's South of Market area while commuting on his skateboard.
+KGO-TV reported, "Just seconds before he died in a crash with a truck in San Francisco's South of Market area, video shows pro skateboarder Pablo 'P-Spliff' Ramirez grabbing the bumper of a truck and being towed through a busy intersection."

 Pablo Ramirez Foundation

 Pablo's family established the Pablo Ramirez Foundation or (PRF) in his honor with the aim to help kids and young adults develop a positive lifestyle through skateboarding, music and art.
 Since its founding, the Pablo Ramirez Foundation has hosted public skateboarding events in New York City and San Francisco.
-In March 2022, the Pablo Ramirez Foundation presented “The Power of Pablo” a benefit art exhibit with a live musical performance by Tommy Guerrero and DJ set by John Cardiel.
+In March 2022, the Pablo Ramirez Foundation presented "The Power of Pablo" a benefit art exhibit with a live musical performance by Tommy Guerrero and DJ set by John Cardiel.
 The 2022 "Power of Pablo" art show included over 100 artists including Alicia McCarthy, Mark Gonzales, Barry McGee, Ed Templeton, Kevin Long, Elyse Gil, Sean Greene, William Strobeck, Haroshi, Ryan Garshell, Alán González, Nile Gibbs, Jahmal Williams, Jack Curtin, Jeffrey Cheung, Ashley Reem Habr, Roger Krebs, Dave Schubert, and others.